RossMcMillan92/ITCSS-Sass-Structure/README.md

 Note that '.list-hor' has no cosmetic styling (color, font-size etc), while '.breadcrumb' does.
 This allows us to reuse '.list-hor' without having to unnecessarily *undo* any of it's rules.
 Also note that the padding on '.list-hor' is being overwritten by the '.breadcrumb' class.
 Since our component comes after the object in the master Sass file, the '.breadcrumb' rules will overwrite the '.list-hor' rules without any hassle with specificity (i.e. no need for !important).

 #### Avoiding @extend
+[This article by Oliver Jash](http://oliverjash.me/2012/09/07/methods-for-modifying-objects-in-oocss.html) explains clearly the cons of using @extend, instead of defering this functionality to the HTML.
+I'll highlight a few reasons not to use @extend.

-In the above example you'll notice I entered two classes in the html markup, 'list-hor' and 'breadcrumb'.
-This could have been achieved by entering only the 'breadcrumb' and then extending the 'list-hor' class within Sass. e.g.
+My example above could have been achieved by entering only the 'breadcrumb' class in the markup and then extending the 'list-hor' class within Sass. e.g.

 ``` sass
 .breadcrumb {